 What is Animal Science?

 The Animal and Veterinary Sciences program deals with a range of options from basic sciences through companion and zoo animal care to farm management.
-Although programs are highly individualized by students working with the advisors, there are four basic concentrations: Dairy Production, Equine Science, Zoos, Exotics and Companion Animal and Pre-Veterinary/Pre-Professional Science.
+Although programs are highly individualized by students working with the advisors, there are four basic focus areas: Dairy Production, Equine Science, Zoos, Exotics and Companion Animals and Pre-Veterinary/Pre-Professional.

 Virtually unlimited internship opportunities coordinated by our two internship coodinators and lab experience with our impressive research faculty.

 Curricular and extra-curricular activities to support career exploration and preparation.

 Faculty and staff who value research, teaching, and advising.
 Each student gets a faculty advisor to help them through the course selection process and to advise them in career opportunities.